 - Artificial Brilliance: Much like Soldak's previous games, the game world is fully dynamic, and the races will make advancements, colonize worlds and war with each other with or without your help.

-- Endless Game: Much like Din's Curse, the game does not end once a sector has been cleared, and you are free to clear as many sectors as you wish.
+- Endless Game: Much like Din's Curse and Din's Legacy, the game does not end once a sector has been cleared/a victory is achieved, and you are free to clear as many sectors as you wish.

 - Humans Are Warriors: The danger level of humans is "High."
-Human characters have great abilities in Tactics (increasing their damage multiplier) and Computers (increasing their chance to hit).
+Human characters have great abilities in Tactics (increasing their damage multiplier) and Computers (increasing their chance to hit), making them a powerful Glass Cannon race.

 - A Lighter Shade of Grey: While the Drox aren't exactly nice people, they're much better then the Ancients.